LinkedInLearning/Building-AI-Powered-Android-Apps-with-Gemini-2022730/README.md

 # Building AI-Powered Android Apps with Gemini
 This is the repository for the LinkedIn Learning course Building AI-Powered Android Apps with Gemini.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+## Course Description

+Android apps can now process AI prompts using cloud-based Large Language Models, starting with Google Gemini.
+In this course you’ll learn how to use the Gemini API to prototype an Android App with AI, and then how to migrate to Vertex API in Firebase for production apps.
+The course also teaches how to use Gemini in Android Studio to generate code and answer programming questions.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.